-While it is true that many Naturopathic doctor offices do not accept insurance, the truth is, seeing a Naturopathic doctor is more affordable than you think, and can actually save you money in the long run.
+While it is true that many Naturopathic doctor offices do not take insurance, the truth is, seeing a Naturopathic doctor is more affordable than you think, and can save you money in the long run.

-More and more people are making the decision to include preventative and alternative forms of healthcare into their lives, such as naturopathic medical care.
-In Arizona, Naturopathic Doctors serve as primary care physicians as well as provide adjunct health services such as preventive care, nutritional counseling, and medication-free pain relief including acupuncture.
+More and more people are deciding to include preventative and alternative forms of healthcare into their lives, such as naturopathic medical care.
+In Arizona, Naturopathic Doctors serve as primary care physicians as well as provide adjunct health services such as preventive care, nutritional counseling, and medication-free pain relief, including acupuncture.

-Although many people are interested in receiving the benefits that come with Naturopathic care, including treating the underlying cause of symptoms, using natural therapies in lieu of medications, and working with a doctor that treats you as a whole person, many worry that a trip to the Naturopathic doctor’s office will be expensive.
+Many people are interested in receiving the benefits that come with Naturopathic care, including treating the underlying cause of symptoms, using natural therapies instead of medications, and working with a doctor that treats you as a whole person.
+However, many worry that a trip to the Naturopathic doctor’s office will be expensive.

 There are several reasons for this:

-Most doctors in the insurance model have a very limited amount to time to spend with each patient – typically 5-15 minutes.
-This is not enough time to conduct a thorough past and present health assessment, let alone discuss lifestyle factors like diet and exercise.
-This creates a huge obstacle in understanding the underlying cause of health concerns, as well as ensuring the patient feels heard and understood.
+Most doctors in the insurance model have a minimal amount to time to spend with each patient – typically 5-15 minutes.
+However, this is not enough time to conduct a thorough past and present health assessment, let alone discuss lifestyle factors like diet and exercise.
+Therefore, this creates a huge obstacle in understanding the underlying cause of health concerns, as well as ensuring the patient feels heard and understood.

 2. Only One Concern at a Time

 It is not uncommon for insurance companies to restrict the number of health concerns that can be addressed at each visit with the doctor.
-This means that if you are experiencing anxiety, high stress, irritable bowel syndrome, and painful periods, you may not have the opportunity to discuss all of your symptoms with your doctor at the same visit – even if the health concerns are related, such as in this case.
-This prevents a whole-person approach to health, and encourages treating symptoms, not the underlying cause.
-In this case, the anxiety and high levels of stress are likely one of the main causes of the digestive and hormonal imbalances.
-Unfortunately this patient would likely walk out with a anti-anxiety drug like Xanax, an anti-depressant like Lexapro, and birth control pills to manage her symptoms.
-This creates a perfect storm for short term suppression of symptoms with long-term health repercussions.
+For instance, this means that if you are experiencing anxiety, high stress, irritable bowel syndrome, and painful periods, you may not have the opportunity to discuss all of your symptoms with your doctor at the same visit – even if the health concerns are related, such as in this case.
+As a result, this prevents a whole-person approach to health and encourages treating symptoms, not the underlying cause.
+Moreover, in this case, the anxiety and high levels of stress are likely one of the leading causes of the digestive and hormonal imbalances.
+Unfortunately, this patient would probably walk out with an anti-anxiety drug like Xanax, an anti-depressant like Lexapro, and birth control pills to manage her symptoms.
+In the end, this creates a perfect storm for short term suppression of symptoms with long-term health repercussions.

 3. Dictating Care

 In many cases, insurance dictates treatment options.
-This means, that despite what the doctor may think is the best course of therapy for your health concern, insurance will only cover certain treatment approaches.
+For instance, this means that despite what the doctor may think is the best course of therapy for your health concern, insurance will only cover specific treatment approaches.
 An example of this is chronic back pain.
 Although there is an abundance of research supporting the efficacy of acupuncture in alleviating back pain, a person’s insurance may not cover this as an approved form of treatment for back pain.
-It may cover medications like muscle relaxers, opioids, and perhaps a cortisone injection, none of which resolve the pain pain long term, and all have side effects including addiction and joint degeneration.
-This means, that the options for treatment are limited based on what a particular insurance company decides they will pay for.
+Therefore, insurance may cover medications like muscle relaxers, opioids, and perhaps a cortisone injection, none of which resolve the pain long term, and all have side effects, including addiction and joint degeneration.
+In short, options for treatment are limited based on what a particular insurance company decides they will pay for.

 Benefits of Naturopathic Care